arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 <figure>
   <img src="equitable-building.jpg" alt="Equitable Building Mosaic Signage from Wall Street Station">
   <figcaption>
     The “Equitable Building” mosaic at Wall St is one of my favorite signs in all of NYC.
-Note the circularity, unusual proportions, and the sharp spur of the G. Even though I love specific mosaics, there are too many divergent styles to represent in a single typeface – so Name Sans brings in the best features from signs across the NYC Subway system.
+Note the circularity, unusual proportions, and the sharp spur of the <code>G</code>.
+Even though I love specific mosaics, there are too many divergent styles to represent in a single typeface – so Name Sans brings in the best features from signs across the NYC Subway system.
   </figcaption>
 </figure>